Mykolaiv: Early history

 Archaeologists have found proof of ancient settlements on the territory of Mykolaiv.
 In 2018, archaeologists discovered a sunken Ancient Greek ship near the Mykolaiv region, dating from the fifth century BC, the period of Greek colonization of the Northern Black Sea.
 Researchers stated: "This Ancient Greek ship is one of the oldest known in the Northern Black Sea."

 The city has long had close associations with shipbuilding.

 The area was populated throughout time by Scythians, ancient Greeks, Slavic tribes, hordes of nomads and free Zaporozhian Cossacks.
-However, the intensive settlement of the Mykolaiv peninsula started in the last quarter of the 18th century already after the liberation of the northern Black Sea coast region from the Ottoman Empire.
+However, the intensive settlement of the Mykolaiv peninsula started in the last quarter of the 18th century already after the capture of the northern Black Sea coast region by Russia from the Ottoman Empire.

 The Russian Empire's Black Sea Navy Headquarters was in Mykolaiv for more than 100 years until the Imperial Russian Navy moved it to Sevastopol, near the southern tip of the Crimean Peninsula.
 During the Crimean War (1853–1856), Mykolaiv became the main rear base to support Russia's efforts in the war.
 Most businesses that were created in the city belonged to the military-industrial complex, and, consequently, Mykolaiv was closed to foreigners for many decades.